NRG Esports: Rocket League

-NRG qualified for the Winter Major as the number 1 seed from NA, they went 1-2 in groups and were placed in the lower bracket against the eventual runner ups Team Queso, which they lost.
+NRG qualified for the Winter Major as the number 1 seed from NA, they went 1–2 in groups and were placed in the lower bracket against the eventual runner ups Team Queso, which they lost.
 NRG failed to qualify for the Spring Major, this was the first time NRG failed to qualify for an RLCS international LAN, but they qualified for the RLCS 2021-2022 Finals wildcard in Fort Worth.
 Although they failed to qualify for the Spring Major they still had enough points to qualify for the Main Event in Fort Worth.
 Following Version 1's loss against Moist Esports, NRG qualified for the Main Event in Fort Worth as the 3rd seed from North America.

 NRG struggled in the 2022-23 and 2024 seasons of RLCS.
-In the 2022-23 season, their top placement was 4th in the Fall and Spring Cup.
+In the 2022–23 season, their top placement was 4th in the Fall and Spring Cup.
 This would inevitably cause the roster of GarrettG, SquishyMuffinz and jstn to split up, with Squishy forming The Muffin Men and jstn joining Shopify Rebellion.
 Garrett would continue to stay on NRG, with the team acquiring Mist and Frosty for the 2024 season.
 Frosty's time on the roster was short lived, as in under a month due to poor off-season results, Frosty would part from NRG on the 21st January 2024, with Toastie being the replacement.
 This team would go on to only get a maximum placement of 5th-8th during the 1st split of the 2024 season.
 Toastie was replaced by Aqua on the 17th of April.
 NRG would go on to get a maximum placement of 9th-11th during the 2nd split.
 The roster ultimately disbanded, with GarrettG staying on NRG as a co-owner and content creator.

-On the 20th December, 2024, it was announced that NRG would be acquiring the legendary roster of Beastmode, Daniel and Atomic from G2 Esports (Then known as G2 Stride) with Satthew as coach.
+On December 20, 2024, it was announced that NRG would be acquiring the legendary roster of Beastmode, Daniel and Atomic from G2 Esports (then known as G2 Stride) with Satthew as coach.
 The team won the 2025 RLCS World Championship, becoming the first North American team to do so in the 2020s.